100% Free Consultation (225) 412-6348

 Common Types of Workplace Injuries

 According to the Occupational Safety and Health Administration (OSHA), 5,486 workers were killed on the job in 2022, and thousands more suffered severe injuries.
 These statistics demonstrate the dangers people are exposed to in the workplace—dangers that can rob any person of their livelihood and peace of mind in an instant.
-Regardless if you work in a warehouse or a cubical, you could be vulnerable to serious injuries while on the job.
+Regardless of whether you work in a warehouse or a cubicle, you could be vulnerable to serious injuries while on the job.

 Common injuries suffered at work include: